rfox12/quasar-typescript-starter/README.md

 **FEATURE FLAG FILES ARE NOT USER GENERATED: THEY SHOULD BE ADDED TO `/app/templates/<feature folder>` AND SCAFFOLDED BY THE CLI**

+## Capacitor/Cordova

+While Electron dependencies are added on root-level `package.json`, Capacitor (and Cordova, as I have understood) require to install their plugins into their inner `package.json`.
+This takes those plugins out of `src` folder scope, making theirs types not visible when working on the application code.
+Triple-slash directive seems to not work in this scenario, only deep-import does the trick (see `Capacitor` import into `feature-flags.d.ts`) but it will probably create some problems when the type definition is included into Quasar core.

 ## Configuration file

 `quasar.conf` file is a big beast, talking about typings.